JerBouma/jerbouma.github.io/_pages/financetoolkit/financetoolkit.md

 <p><b><div align="center">Obtain an API Key from FinancialModelingPrep <a href="https://site.financialmodelingprep.com/developer/docs/pricing/jeroen/">here</a>.</div></b></p>
 ___

 Through the link you are able to subscribe for the free plan and also premium plans at a **15% discount**.
-This is an affiliate link and thus supports the project at the same time I have chosen FinancialModelingPrep as a source as I find it to be the most transparent, reliable and at an affordable price.
+This is an affiliate link and thus supports the project at the same time.
+I have chosen FinancialModelingPrep as a source as I find it to be the most transparent, reliable and at an affordable price.
 I have yet to find a platform offering such low prices for the amount of data offered.
 When you notice that the data is inaccurate or have any other issue related to the data, note that I simply provide the means to access this data and I am not responsible for the accuracy of the data itself.
 For this, use [their contact form](https://site.financialmodelingprep.com/contact) or provide the data yourself.

 ## How-To Guides for the FinanceToolkit